 My back hurts when I sleep on my back

-If you can maintain proper posture in bed, you will not experience pain.
-To restore proper posture, it is necessary to know the type of distortion in your body and stretch the muscles that cause the distortion.
+If you can maintain proper posture on the bed, pain will not occur.
+To regain proper posture, you need to identify the type of distortion in your body and stretch the muscles that are causing it.

 2 steps to waking up feeling good